a-iafrate/docs-1/docs/csharp/programming-guide/exceptions/using-exceptions.md

  [!code-csharp[csProgGuideExceptions#3](../../../csharp/programming-guide/exceptions/codesnippet/CSharp/using-exceptions_3.cs)]

- Before the `catch` block is executed, the runtime checks for `finally` blocks. `Finally` blocks enable the programmer to clean up any ambiguous state that could be left over from an aborted `try` block, or to release any external resources (such as graphics handles, database connections or file streams) without waiting for the garbage collector in the runtime to finalize the objects.
+ After the `catch` block is executed, the runtime checks for `finally` blocks. `Finally` blocks enable the programmer to clean up any ambiguous state that could be left over from an aborted `try` block, or to release any external resources (such as graphics handles, database connections or file streams) without waiting for the garbage collector in the runtime to finalize the objects.
 For example:

  [!code-csharp[csProgGuideExceptions#4](../../../csharp/programming-guide/exceptions/codesnippet/CSharp/using-exceptions_4.cs)]